UMFcourses/UMFcourses.github.io/_pages/Arctic_course.md

 ![Come to UMF!](/assets/images/Arctic_view_why_compressed.png)

 ## Course Dates and location
 The course will be held in-person (residential) at Umeå Marine Sciences Centre, Umeå University, between the **15-20 February 2026**.
-Umeå Marine Sciences Centre is in the picturesque Swedish village of Norrbyn just 30 mins south of Umeå.
+Umeå Marine Sciences Centre is in the picturesque Swedish village of Norrbyn just 30 minutes south of Umeå.

 ## Course pre-requisites
 Pre-requisites for the course are:
 1. The language of the course is English.
 If English is not your first language, you will need to provide evidence that you have either completed an undergraduate degree in English or meet the Umeå University English proficiency requirements detailed here: [English requirements](https://www.umu.se/en/education/how-to-apply/entry-requirements/).
 2. Have competed an undergraduate degree in biology, chemistry environmental science or equivalent.
 3. Academic experience of the marine environment.
-This could for example be evidenced by having undertaken an undergraduate level course on introductory marine ecology or similar.
+This could for example be evidenced by having undertaken an undergraduate level course on introductory marine science or similar.
 You will need to provide evidence of this.

 ## Detailed Course Content
 Each day is divided into two sessions and includes lectures as well as workshops.
 Over 40 contact hours are provided during the week.
-The welcome and team activities on Sunday afternoon are weather dependent, but might include sea ice-associated activities such as cross country skiing, sauna or similar.
+- Saturday/Sunday: Arrival.
+Welcome and team activities on Sunday afternoon are weather dependent, but might include sea ice-associated activities such as cross country skiing, sledging, sauna or similar
-- Monday (08:00 – 17:00): Arctic Ocean and coastal structure, Arctic marine ecosystems, sea ice and circulation.
+- Monday (08:00 – 17:00): Arctic Ocean and coastal structure, Arctic marine ecosystems, sea ice and circulation
-- Tuesday (08:00 – 17:00): Arctic marine ecology, biology, biodiversity and food webs.
+- Tuesday (08:00 – 17:00): Arctic marine ecology, biology, biodiversity and food webs
 - Wednesday (08:00 – 17:00): Arctic carbon and nutrient cycling.
-Arctic marine photosynthesis and primary production.
-Arctic blue carbon and the role of the Arctic seas in climate change mitigation.
+Arctic marine photosynthesis and primary production; Arctic blue carbon and the role of the Arctic seas in climate change mitigation
-- Thursday (08:00 – 17:00): Changing Arctic marine frontiers; warming, deoxygenation and exploitation.
+- Thursday (08:00 – 17:00): Changing Arctic marine frontiers; warming, deoxygenation and exploitation
-- Friday (08:00 – 12:00):  Arctic marine governance and the future Arctic marine environment.
+- Friday (08:00 – 12:00):  Arctic marine governance and the future Arctic marine environment
 - Friday (12:00 to late): Departure
 - Saturday: Additional departure if needed for travel schedules